Video game console emulator: Bypassing regional lockouts

 Some consoles have a regional lockout, preventing the user from being able to play games outside of the designated game region.
-This can be considered a nuisance for console gamers as some games feature seemingly inexplicable localization differences between regions, such as differences in the time requirements for driving missions and license tests on Gran Turismo 4, and the PAL version of Final Fantasy X which added more ingame skills, changes to some bosses, and even more bosses, Dark Aeons, that weren't available in the North American NTSC release of the game.
+This can be considered a nuisance for console gamers as some games feature seemingly inexplicable localization differences between regions, such as differences in the time requirements for driving missions and license tests on Gran Turismo 4, and the PAL version of Final Fantasy X, which added more in-game skills, changes to some bosses, and even more bosses, Dark Aeons, that weren't available in the North American NTSC release of the game.

 Although it is usually possible to modify the consoles themselves to bypass regional lockouts, console modifications can cause problems with screens not being displayed correctly and games running too fast or slow, due to the fact that the console itself may not be designed to output to the correct format for the game.
 These problems can be overcome on emulators, as they are usually designed with their own output modules, which can run both NTSC and PAL games without issue.

 Cheating and widescreen functionality

 Many emulators, for example Snes9x, make it far easier to load console-based cheats, without requiring potentially expensive proprietary hardware devices such as those used by GameShark and Action Replay.
 Freeware tools allow codes given by such programs to be converted into code that can be read directly by the emulator's built-in cheating system, and even allow cheats to be toggled from the menu.
 The debugging tools featured in many emulators also aid gamers in creating their own such cheats.

-Similar systems can also be used to enable Widescreen Hacks for certain games, allowing the user to play games which were not originally intended for widescreen, without having to worry about aspect ratio distortion on widescreen monitors.
+Similar systems can also be used to enable Widescreen Hacks for certain games, allowing the user to play games that were not originally intended for widescreen, without having to worry about aspect ratio distortion on widescreen monitors.